Intersections on tropical moduli spaces: Intersection theory

 \begin{lemma} Let $U,W$ be two subspaces of $V = \RR \otimes \Lambda$ (with rational slope) such that $U + W = V$.
 If we consider $U,W$ as cycles with weight $1$, their intersection product can be computed to be

 \end{lemma}

 \begin{proof} By definition we have to compute

 (where we chose arbitrary coordinates on $\Lambda$).
-Instead of $\max\{x_i,y_i\}$, we can as well substract the linear function $y_i$ and use the functions $\max\{x_i-y_i,0\}$.
+Instead of $\max\{x_i,y_i\}$, we can as well subtract the linear function $y_i$ and use the functions $\max\{x_i-y_i,0\}$.
 Now we can apply \ref{IntersectingLinearFunctions}.
 In our case, the function $H$ is just

 Restricted to $U \times W$, this provides

 \end{proof}

 Now, as a combination of \ref{LocalIntersectionOfCycles} and \ref{IntersectingLinearSpaces}, we obtain the following result.